-- 1.9 The total network length within North East Lincolnshire is 607 km of road and 869 km of footway.
-There are four routes defined for precautionary treatment: two routes covering Cleethorpes and Grimsby, one covering the rural villages and one covering Healing, Stallingborough and Immingham. - 1.10 There are three additions to the main precautionary treated network as detailed in section 1.11 of this report, taking the total treated network to 285 km (177 miles) from 282 km (175 miles) during the 2019/2020 winter season, this length includes the treatment of both carriageways on wide roads and dual carriageways.
-Appendix 2 of this report contains maps (1-1 & 1-2) showing the defined routes for precautionary treatment, and the strategic route network. - 1.11 As part of the annual review, changes have been identified to the treatment of the main treated routes for precautionary salting as follows: - Immingham & Wolds Area - Addition of the remainder of Hobson Way to main treated routes for precautionary salting (Previously treated up to South Marsh Road). - Addition of Energy Park Way (South Humber Bank link road) to main treated routes for precautionary salting (To be included following completion of the South Humber Bank link road project). - Cleethorpes Area - Addition of Short Street & Market Street to main treated routes for precautionary salting. - 1.12 In extreme weather conditions treatment is focussed on clearing the 112 km of strategic route network ('A' Roads and key links). - 1.13 Once the strategic route network is available, then the treatment of other main routes will be resumed in priority order having regard to maintaining access to key local facilities.
+- 1.10 The total network length within North East Lincolnshire is 607 km of road and 869 km of footway.
+There are four routes defined for precautionary treatment; two routes covering Cleethorpes and Grimsby, one covering the rural villages and one covering Healing, Stallingborough and Immingham. - 1.11 There is one addition to the main precautionary treated network as detailed in section 1.12 of this report, increasing the total treated network by 0.5 km to 285.5 km (177 miles), this length includes the treatment of both carriageways on wide roads and dual carriageways.
+Appendix 2 of this report contains maps (1-1 & 1-2) showing the defined routes for precautionary treatment, and the strategic route network. - 1.12 As part of the annual review, changes have been identified to the treatment of the main treated routes for precautionary salting as follows: - Grimsby Area - Addition of King Edward Street to main treated routes for precautionary salting.

+- 1.13 In extreme weather conditions treatment is focussed on clearing the 112 km of strategic route network ('A' Roads and key links). - 1.14 Once the strategic route network is available, then the treatment of other main routes will be resumed in priority order having regard to maintaining access to key local facilities.